cran/Rcpp/README.md

 [package RcppExamples](https://cran.r-project.org/package=RcppExamples) contains a few basic examples covering the core data types.

-A number of examples are included as are 1437 unit tests in 622 unit test functions provide additional usage examples.
+A number of examples are included, as are 1560 unit tests which provide additional usage examples.

 An earlier version of Rcpp, containing what we now call the 'classic Rcpp API' was written during 2005 and 2006 by Dominick Samperi.
 This code has